Spread-out limit of the critical points for lattice trees and lattice animals in dimensions d>8

-However, our method is much simpler in the following two points: \begin{itemize} \item Introducing a new base point $p_1$ (defined in \refeq{p1gp1} below) makes it extremely simple to analyze the 1-point function in terms of the underlying random walks (see, e.g., Lemma~\ref{lmm:RWapprox} below). \item The lace expansion is \emph{minimally} used to show $\pc-p_1=O(L^{-2d})$ in the sense that we do not have to know the actual definition of the lace-expansion coefficients.
-That makes it more accessible to wider audience. \end{itemize} We note that our method can be applied to the nearest-neighbor model as well to identify the coefficient of $(2d)^{-1}$ in a much easier way than the previous lace-expansion work by Miranda and Slade \cite{ms13}.
-However, to identify the higher-order coefficients, the amount of work may be comparable to those in \cite{ms13}, but the proof should be significantly simpler.
+The different point of our method from that of them is to introduce a new base point $p_1$ defined in \refeq{p1gp1} below, as $p_1g_{p_1}=1$.
+It is to estimate various generating functions in terms of massless random walks.
+For the spread-out models of self-avoiding walk, percolation, oriented percolation and the contact process, van der Hofstad and Sakai \cite{hs05} simply used the base point $p_1=1$, because of the unity of the $1$-point function for those models.
+Since the analysis in terms of the underlying random walks is very simple, we do not have to know in detail the lace expansion; the exception is in Lemma~\ref{lmm:pc-2nd} below, where we investigate the first lace-expansion coefficient $\hat\pi_p^{\sss(1)}$ to prove $\pc-p_1=O(L^{-2d})$.
+However, the basic facts (summarized in Proposition~\ref{prp:xspace} below) and a {\it{minimum}} definition about the lace expansion coefficients should be enough to read the proof, which we hope makes this paper more accessible to wider audience.

+Our method can be applied to the nearest-neighbor model as well to identify the coefficient of $(2d)^{-1}$, as we can use the same method (i.e., Lemma~\ref{lmm:pc-2nd} below) to conclude $\pc-p_1=O(d^{-2})$, but this limit the accuracy our method can achieve.
+Therefore, to identify the higher-order coefficients, we may need investigate the lace expansion coefficients at $p_c$ more carefully as Miranda and Slade do in \cite{ms13}.